Good News, Drug Users – Silk Road Is Back!

 All in all, 243 new drugs have appeared since 2009, according to the European Monitoring Centre for Drugs and Drug Addiction.
 This demonstrates both how futile and dangerous it is to blindly ban any new substance that emerges.
 It doesn't stop anyone from using whatever alternative appears on the market a week or two later, and leaves the user at increased risk.
 Although strikingly similar on a molecular level, these slightly modified drugs can have very different effects on users than their original incarnations.

 The online community of drug users that has sprung up around these sites is also a useful legacy of the original Silk Road.
-If people are going to continue taking heroin, cocaine, LSD, and whatever else they can get their hands on regardless of what law enforcement agencies do to stop them, doesn't it make sense to have a resource where people can learn how to use those substances safely?
-On the Sil Road discussion boards you can find advice about recommended doses and vital paraphernalia for both first-time and long-time users.
+If people are going to carry on taking heroin, cocaine, LSD and whatever else they can get their hands on regardless of what law enforcement agencies do to stop them, doesn't it make sense to have a resource where people can learn how to use those substances safely?
+On the discussion boards you can find stuff like recommended doses and vital paraphernalia advice for both first-time and long-time users.

 Follow Joseph on Twitter: @josephfcox

-This story is part of VICE's ongoing production of a feature-length documentary on the Silk Road's history and future, as well as the story of DPR and Ross Ulbricht's arrest.
+This story is part of VICE's ongoing production of a feature-length cinema documentary on the Silk Road's history and future, as well as the story of DPR and Ross Ulbricht's arrest.
 If you have legitimate information or stories to share, shoot us an email at email@example.com.
-We won't share any of your info unless we come to a formal agreement.
+We won't share any of your info unless we formally agree to do so.

 More stories about drugs and drugs on the internet: